ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Note that this function can only be used to extract a rectangular region.
 Use ``extract_shape`` to extract any other shaped region from a shapefile.

+If the grid is irregular, the returned region retains the original coordinates, but is cropped to a rectangular bounding box defined by the start/end coordinates.
+The deselected area inside the region is masked.

 See also :func:`esmvalcore.preprocessor.extract_region`.